-Note that you might be invited for interview if need be.
+Note that you might be invited for an interview if need be.

 How to Apply for Business Visa in Nigeria

-- Follow the procedures as indicated in How to apply for Nigeria tourist Visa.
+- Follow the procedures as indicated in How to apply for a Nigeria tourist Visa.

 Who are those eligible for this Visa?

-Visa that falls into this category is for foreigners visiting Nigeria for Marketing, sales, Job Interviews, Researchers, Crew members, Staff of NGOs, Trade Fairs and Seminar.
+Visa that falls into this category is for foreigners visiting Nigeria for Marketing, sales, Job Interviews, Researchers, Crew members, Staff of NGOs, Trade Fairs, and Seminars.

 So the next thing on the list is How long does it cost to get Nigeria Visa?

-How long does it cost to get a Nigeria Visa
+How long does it take to get a Nigeria Visa?

 The timeline for each Visa verification varies.
 So what are they?